 When we set out to rediscover Perry’s nine that afternoon in late June, we knew we weren’t the first.
 Anthony Pioppi, for one, had played the original course in preparation for his book To the Nines.
 Also, the members of Prairie Dunes Country Club are well aware of the distinction between the “Perry holes” and the “Press holes,” and I’m sure many of them have taken a crack at the old nine.

 Nor did we intend our experiment as a slight to Press Maxwell’s work.
 While the Perry holes are generally better (“Press did not have the imagination and vision his father had,” Jake Carey told Pioppi), the Press holes would be standouts anywhere else.
 A few of them, especially the slanting, tempting par-4 14th, are among my favorites on the course.

 Still, as we discovered, there is a special rhythm and coherence to Perry’s nine that you can appreciate only by playing it in its 1937 sequence.

 - Today: par 4, 452 yards

-The tough opening hole swings to the left, into the prevailing wind, daring you to cut the corner in pursuit of a shorter approach.
-The real fun starts at the green, however.
+The tough opening hole swings to the left, into the prevailing wind, daring you to cut the corner to get a shorter approach.
+The real fun starts at the green.
 From the 1930s to the present day, golf writers have spoken of “Maxwell’s rolls,” and this green is a good example of why.
 Here, instead of simple tiers, you see ripples that rise to a point and fall away.
 This style of contouring raises the stakes of the shots played into, around, and on the green: if your ball finds the correct side of a “roll,” it will collect toward the pin; if it doesn’t, it will swerve away.